The Boolean SATisfiability Problem and the orthogonal group $O(n)$: Clauses and Totally Null Planes of

 We remark that the complementary statement that given an assignment $\literal_1 \literal_2 \cdots \literal_n$ there are clauses such that $\cup_j M(z_j) = M(\literal_1 \literal_2 \cdots \literal_n)$ is not true; for example $S = \literal_1 \myconjugate{\literal}_1$ is unsatisfiable but $M(\myconjugate{\literal}_1) \cup M(\literal_1)$ is not even a TNP.

-With this result \SAT{} problems are completely translated to geometrical problems of MTNP in $\R^{n,n}$ and in what follows we push forward in this direction.
+With this result a \SAT{} problem is transformed into a geometrical problem of MTNP in $\R^{n,n}$ and in what follows we push forward in this direction.

-\section{\SAT{} Clauses and discrete isometries of $O(n)$}
+\section{\SAT{} Clauses and discrete isometries of $\OO{n}$}

-We have just seen that a clause $z_j$ of a \SAT{} problem $S$ defines a $k$TNP $M(z_j)$ but since \mysnqG{} is isomorphic to $O(n)$ by (\ref{bijection_Nn_O(n)}) it is not surprising that a clause induces also an isometry $t_j \in O(n)$.
-We will show first that $S$ is unsatisfiable if and only if the isometries $t_j$ induced by clauses $z_j$ act transitively on the set \mysetM{}.
+We have just seen that a clause $z_j$ of a \SAT{} problem $\myBooleanS$ defines a $k$TNP $M(z_j)$ but since \mysnqG{} and $\OO{n}$ are isomorphic (\ref{formula_bijection_Nn_O(n)}) it is not surprising that a clause may induce also an isometry $t_j \in \OO{n}$.
+We begin showing that $\myBooleanS$ is unsatisfiable if and only if the isometries $t_j$ induced by its clauses $z_j$ form a cover of an abelian subgroup of $\OO{n}$.

-We start investigating bijection (\ref{bijection_Nn_O(n)}) when restricted to the subset $\mysetM \subset \mysnqG{}$ and we take $P = (\Identity, \Identity)$ (\ref{P_Q_def}) as our ``reference'' MTNP of \mysetM{}. \opt{margin_notes}{\mynote{mbh.note: in physics language this corresponds to the choice of the ``vacuum'' spinor}}
+We start investigating bijection (\ref{formula_bijection_Nn_O(n)}) when restricted to the subset $\mysetM \subset \mysnqG{}$ and we take $P = (\Identity, \Identity)$ (\ref{formula_P_Q_def}) as our ``reference'' MTNP of \mysetM{}. \opt{margin_notes}{\mynote{mbh.note: in physics language this corresponds to the choice of the ``vacuum'' spinor}}